Young Sherlock Holmes: Critical response

-On Rotten Tomatoes the film has an approval rating of 64% based on reviews from 22 critics.
+On Rotten Tomatoes the film has an approval rating of 71% based on reviews from 21 critics.
 The site's consensus states: "Young Sherlock Holmes is a charming, if unnecessarily flashy, take on the master sleuth."
 On Metacritic the film has a score of 65% based on reviews from 15 critics.

 Roger Ebert gave the film 3 out of 4 stars, and wrote: "The elaborate special effects also seem a little out of place in a Sherlock Holmes movie, although I'm willing to forgive them because they were fun."
 Gene Siskel of the Chicago Tribune wrote: "The production is first-rate in all technical ways imaginable, but the villain that Holmes and Watson chase is not worth their intellect or time or ours."

 Christopher Null of Filmcritic.com called the film "great fun".

 Reviewing the film for The New York Times, Leslie Bennetts called it "a lighthearted murder mystery that weds Sir Arthur Conan Doyle to the kind of rollicking action-adventure that has made Steven Spielberg the most successful movie maker in the world".

 Colin Greenland reviewed Young Sherlock Holmes for White Dwarf #77, and stated that "Conan Doyle's creation is reduced to an irritating sequence of in-jokes about deerstalkers, violins and pipes.
 Instead of sleuthing we get swashbuckling in the blazing temple and swordplay on the frozen Thames; creditable acting, but a crass production from start to finish."

+John Nubbin reviewed Young Sherlock Holmes for Different Worlds magazine and stated that "Paramount Pictures has done an admirable job with the version of a young Holmes which they freely admit has been cut from whole cloth [...] they built a solid premise, constructed nothing but authentic settings for it, and people it with characters one has no trouble believing in."

 Pauline Kael wrote, "This sounds like a funnier, zestier picture than it turns out to be. ...
 As long as the movie stays within the conceits of the Holmesian legends, it's mildly, blandly amusing.
 But when one of the imperilled old men gives an elaborate account of the background of the villainy ... your mind drifts and you lose the plot threads.
 And when the picture forsakes fog and coziness and the keenness of Holmes' intellect – when it starts turning him into a dashing action-adventure hero – the jig is up. ... the movie lets you down with a thump when Holmes and his companions enter a wooden pyramid-temple hidden under the London streets. ...
 There's a resounding hollowness at the center of this picture – Levinson's temple of doom".

 R.L.
 Shaffer writing for IGN in 2010, felt the film "doesn't hold up all that well" and that ultimately "the film shall remain a cult classic – loved by some, but forgotten by most."
 DVD Verdict stated that the film was both "a reimagining of the detective's origin story, but it is also respectful of Arthur Conan Doyle's work" and "a joy from beginning to end."